Some of Linda Van Fulpen’s favorite co-workers know just how to treat the people of Sharp Grossmont Hospital.

 All dogs are tested and certified to ensure that they have a temperament suitable to being a therapy dog, are well-groomed and up to date on all vaccinations and can follow commands without becoming distracted by the noises and activity of a hospital environment.
 Each pet even wears an official Sharp team member badge just like their human co-workers.

-“A simple visit can do wonders,” says Van Fulpen, volunteer services manager of Sharp Grossmont Hospital, host to Sharp’s largest pet therapy program with 22 dogs.
+“A simple visit can do wonders,” says Van Fulpen, volunteer services manager at Sharp Grossmont Hospital, host to Sharp’s largest pet therapy program with 22 dogs.
 “Everyone gets a fix of doggy love, and illness can be forgotten for a moment.
 They make everybody feel better — doctors, staff, patients and visitors alike.”

 Connecting with patients in a powerful way

 Copper is a 7-year-old Bernese mountain dog who visits Sharp Chula Vista Medical Center with his owner, Sharon Ussery.
 He is known for his sweet nature and goofball tendencies, and can light up a room with his 100 pounds of personality.
 Copper is a part of the South Bay hospital's pet therapy team, which consists of five dogs and includes a Chiweenie named Max, a Shih Tzu named Tazer, a golden retriever named Leo, and a Tibetan terrier named Bentley.

 “Patients have told me that our visit meant everything to them, even helped them heal,” says Ussery.
 “We have a great time during our visits.
 We’ve met so many wonderful people and the experience is unlike anything.
 Plus, you’d think Copper was a movie star with all the attention he gets!”